-This undated photo released by the United States government shows the National Security Agency campus in and automatically secures the e-mails, Web searches, Internet chats and phone calls of Americans and others around the world, the documents show.
+This undated photo released by the United States government shows the and automatically secures the e-mails, Web searches, Internet chats and phone calls of Americans and others around the world, the documents show.

 The agency has circumvented or cracked much of the encryption, or digital scrambling, that guards global commerce and banking systems, protects sensitive data like trade secrets and medical records.